 This post is sponsored by Global Influence. #HolidayCardPhotos

-So….
-I know Halloween is still two days away, but I can’t help but start thinking about holiday cards already!
-I am one of those kind of people who look forward to giving – and collecting – cards from everyone I know, and then I display them proudly until New Year’s Day.
+So… I know Halloween is still two days away, but I can’t help but start thinking about holiday cards already!
+I am one of those kinds of people who look forward to giving – and collecting – cards from everyone I know, and then I display them proudly until New Year’s Day.

 We tend to switch up our cards every year – honestly depending on the time we have and budget for the year.
 Some years we have purchased pretty cards from the store, other years we’ve had family portrait photos created, and I’ve also just made photo cards with prior images for the kids or our family… whatever I decide to do, I always make sure to just send them!
 I think it’s so important to send them and remind everyone that you’ve thought of them this holiday season.

 I’m not sure what we are going to be doing for sure this year, but I’m thinking about having our photos taken professionally since it’s been ehem, a few years since we’ve had it done!
 (Exhibit A. down below!)